Provable Robust Saliency-based Explanations: Experiments

-\textbf{Effectiveness of ranking thickness against ERAttacks.} We evaluate the effectiveness of different defense strategies against ERAttack, and similar conclusions can be made with MSE attacks case.
-(1) R2ET and its variants achieve the best (highest) top-$k$ explanation robustness for most datasets, indicating their superiority in preserving the top salient features.
+\textbf{Effectiveness of R2ET against ERAttacks.} We evaluate the effectiveness of different defense strategies against ERAttack, and similar conclusions can be made with MSE attacks case.
+(1) The best (highest) top-$k$ of R2ET and its variants across most datasets indicate their superiority in preserving the top salient features.
 (2) It is counter-intuitive that $\textnormal{R2ET}_{\backslash H}$, as an ablation version of R2ET, outperforms R2ET on Adult and Bank.
-The reason is that $\textnormal{R2ET}_{\backslash H}$ has a better ranking thickness on these datasets than R2ET (see Fig. \ref{fig:correlation_manipulation_epoch} in Sec. \ref{sec:relation_thickness_other_metric}).
-(3) Overall, the baselines that strive for a smoother curvature without considering the gaps among feature importance, including WD, SP, Est-H, Exact-H, and SSR, performs unstably and usually badly across datasets.
-Moreover, bad performance of Est-H, Exact-H, and SSR, which smooth the curvature by adding Hessian-related terms, is consistent with the discussion in Sec \ref{sec:ranking_thickness_defense}.
-Specifically, minimizing Hessian norm helps tighten the bounds, while \textit{solely} optimizing Hessian norm may marginally contribute to the ranking robustness.
-Since it is extremely expensive to compute the exact Hessian and its eigenvalues, Exact-H and SSR only apply to tabular datasets.
-(4) We do not compare with many AT baselines \cite{wang2012robust,ivankay2020far,singh2020attributional,wang2022exploiting,sarkar2021enhanced} due to their time-consuming nature.
-We adopt ``fast''-AT \cite{wong2020fast} for AT baseline, where the inner maximization is solved by a single-step attack to balance the training time and robust performance.
-However, ``Fast''-AT suffers from unstable robust performance as studied in \cite{li2020towards}, and cannot perform well on most datasets.
+The reason is that $\textnormal{R2ET}_{\backslash H}$ has the highest thickness on these datasets (see Table \ref{tab:patk_model_level_thickness} in Sec. \ref{sec:relation_thickness_other_metric}).
+(3) Overall, the curvature smoothing-based baselines without considering the gaps among feature importance perform unstably and usually badly across datasets.
+Their inferior performance is exactly consistent with the discussion in Sec \ref{sec:ranking_thickness_defense}.
+Specifically, \textit{solely} minimizing Hessian-related terms may marginally contribute to the ranking robustness.
+(4) We do not compare with many AT baselines \cite{singh2020attributional,sarkar2021enhanced} but Fast-AT \cite{wong2020fast}, which provides a fairer basis for comparing with R2ET and baselines since they require similar training time and resources.
+However, AT suffers from unstable robust performance and cannot perform well on most datasets.